-1. The balls are placed by the referee:

-- a the white ball of the player who must execute the starting stroke is freely placed in the lower part of the billiard; - b the object-ball, the second white ball spot or colored is placed on the top spot near to the upper short cushion; - c the red ball is placed on the second highest spot in the center of the upper part of the billiard. (see appendix)

-2. The player who must execute the first stroke uses the white ball which he places only using the cue (without touching the ball with the cue tip) anywhere he wants in the lower part of the billiard table.
-It is not allowed that any part of this ball exceeds the central line of the billiard.

-3. After having defined the position of his ball the sportsman must play it so that it touches the object-ball (white spot or colored).

-4. He is not authorized to mark points during the execution of the starting stroke.
-In case the player realizes points on the starting stroke (without making fouls), the shot is considered valid but points are given to the opponent player without "free ball".

-5. Once the starting stroke has been played the opponent continues the match with the white spot or colored ball.6.
-For the initial stoke, the foot/feet of the sportsman touching the ground, must be located behind the billiard table inside the extended vertically outer edges of the long cushions.

-7. In the case of a match with sets there is an alteration of the sportsman starting the set regardless of the number of sets which have to be played.

-8. Regardless of the mechanism of the match the sportsmen keep the same ball for the whole duration of the match.
-9. In case that a sportsman plays with the wrong ball without the referee noticing and counting this mistake and the opponent does the same since he has been misled by the previous stroke the achieved points are normally counted if this situation now repeats or not up till the moment in which the mistake will be detected.
+- 1. The balls are placed by the referee: - a the white ball of the player who must execute the starting stroke is freely placed in the lower part of the billiard; - b the object-ball, the second white ball spot or colored is placed on the top spot near to the upper short cushion: - c the red ball is placed on the second highest spot in the center of the upper part of the billiard. (see appendix) - 2.
+The player who must execute the first stroke uses the white ball which he places solely using the cue any way he wants in the lower part of the billiard whereby it is not allowed that any part of this ball exceeds the central line of the billiard. - 3.
+After having defined the position of his ball the sportsman must play it so that it touches the object-ball (white spot or colored). - 4.
+He is not authorized to mark points during the execution of the starting stroke.
+In case the player realizes points on the starting stroke (without making fouls), the shot is considered valid but points are given to the opponent player without "free ball". - 5.
+Once the starting stroke has been played the opponent continues the match with the white spot or colored ball. - 6.
+At the moment where the beginning is drawn the sportsman's two legs must be located behind the billiard table inside the extended outer edges of the long cushions - 7.
+In the case of a match with sets there is an alteration of the sportsman starting the set regardless of the number of sets which have to be played. - 8.
+Regardless of the mechanism of the match the sportsmen keep the same ball for the whole duration of the match. - 9.
+In case that a sportsman plays with the wrong ball without the referee noticing and counting this mistake ant the opponent does the same since he has been misled by the previous stroke the achieved points are normally counted if this situation now repeats or not up till the moment in which the mistake will be detected.
 In this moment the referee exchanges the location of the balls on the billiard table according to the achieved position without charging the one or other sportsman a penalty point.